 The average starting age of an M.E.M. student is 23.

-Around one third of the students are women (class of 2013 is 39% women).
+Around one third of the students are women.

 One thing all M.E.M. students have in common: M.E.M. students are all engineers.

 Students usually enter the program with an ABET-accredited* engineering degree.
 If not, they take coursework during the program to attain the ABET-accreditation* level.

 Many M.E.M. students also have broad, liberal arts backgrounds.